HunterAP23/VATS/README.md

 video file is a live playback of the values to be used in situations like benchmark videos.

-## TODO
-Please look at the [TODO.md](TODO.md) file for the current status of the project and what tasks are left to be done.

 ## CONTRIBUTING
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file to see how to set up your development environment.